-There’s a lot to love about Halloween: candy, costumes, horror films, haunted houses, parties and more.
-Plus, you get a legitimate excuse to scare the daylights out of people.
-So if you love Halloween, then you’ll want to make sure you’re in the most spook-tacular part of America on Oct.
+People love Halloween for a number of different reasons: candy, costumes, horror films, haunted houses, parties and more.
+If you’re one of the many Americans who count down to this holiday from the beginning of autumn, then you’ll want to make sure you’re in the most spook-tacular part of America on Oct.
 31.

-But just how hauntingly fun you want this time of year to be depends on your plans and budget.
-This year, the average U.S. household is expected to spend $86.13 on Halloween expenses, from decorations to treats to costumes.
-In some cities you’ll spend less, in others more.
+How your Halloween night will turn out depends on your plans and budget.
+This year, the average U.S. household is expected to spend $86.79 on Halloween expenses, from decorations to treats to costumes.
+Collectively, that’s over $9 billion.
 And if you’re counting on getting more free treats in return for your investment, you’ll definitely want to be in a place with the most activities.
 Safety is also especially important in the midst of the COVID-19 pandemic, as Halloween gatherings will be a lot less restricted this year compared to last year.

 For fun and interesting facts about the third most popular holiday in America, check out WalletHub’s Halloween Facts: Tricks & Treats By the Numbers infographic.